Daniel-t/GetCleanDataAssign1/CodeBook.md

 *fBodyBodyGyroMag-mean() fBodyBodyGyroMag-std()
 *fBodyBodyGyroJerkMag-mean() fBodyBodyGyroJerkMag-std()

-Each of the obsercations was normalised to be between -1 and 1 prior to being received.
+Each of the observations was normalised to be between -1 and 1 prior to being received.

 ## Transformations & Cleanup
 The run_analysis script performs the following tasks